Seahawks Bennett continues to sit for anthem in home opener

 It was the second show of support for Seattle's outspoken defensive end on Sunday.

+Among those participating in the pregame rally was Bennett's younger brother, Reshaud.

+"It means everything.
+It's always good to have your family support you and also a lot of people in the city supporting me.
+I think it was just a really good thing," Bennett said after Seattle's 12-9 victory.

-When the anthem began on Sunday, Bennett took what's become his usual seat on the bench.
+When the anthem began Sunday, Bennett took what's become his usual seat on the bench.
 Seattle center Justin Britt and running back Thomas Rawls stood next to Bennett each with a hand on his shoulder during the anthem.
-Teammates Cliff Avril and Frank Clark also sat with Bennett for the final few bars for the final moments of the anthem.
+Teammates Cliff Avril and Frank Clark also sat with Bennett for the final few bars of the anthem.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP_NFL